Warren Spahn rumors, news

 -

 • This Day in Braves History: Warren Spahn becomes the all-time winningest left-handerWarren Spahn adds another accolade to his legendary resumé Braves Franchise History 1963: Warren Spahn of the Milwaukee Braves becomes the all-time winningest left-handed pitcher in major league history.
 Spahn’s 6 - 1 victory over the New York Mets gives him 328 career wins, moving him ahead of Eddie Plank as the all-time winningest left-hander.
-Except for Duke Snider’s home run, no Mets get past ...2025See also New York Mets injury report
+Except for Duke Snider’s home run, no Mets get past ...2025Click for news about New York Mets injury update

 -